 With an unremitting strength to embrace challenges, Heather has realized the power of her own bravery and revels in her life every single day.

-Fisher has donated a handcrafted felt bowl to LHSC’s New Canvas online auction, which will take place May 29th to June 7th 2018.
+Last year, Fisher donated a handcrafted felt bowl to LHSC’s New Canvas online auction.
+This year’s art auction will take place April 23 to April 29, 2019.
 Proceeds will support LHSC’s Multi-Organ Transplant Program.